What is Melosity?

 You can find people in one of 2 ways:

-Login and click in the search bar at the top of your profile.
+- Login and click in the search bar at the top of your profile.
 Here you can type the instrument or skill you are looking for and choose someone from the dropdown menu.
-You can then contact them through their profile page
+You can then message them through their profile page.

-The second option is to login and then click the newsfeed button on the top right of your profile.
-Here you can post a message for what you are looking or search through other peoples messages and if there is a project that suits you, reach out to them directly.
+- The second option is to login and then click the news feed button on the top right of your profile.
+Here you can post a message for what you are looking for or search through other peoples messages and if there is a project that suits you, reach out to them directly by clicking on their profile picture, which takes you to their profile.
+In the profile you can message them directly.

 How do I invite a friend to collaborate?